 This expense results from salaries and benefits of the employees that are not directly related to the exploration and evaluation of the Stibnite Gold Project, primarily corporate employees.
-Salaries and benefits for the quarter ended March 31, 2021 are higher than the prior period due to the closure of the Vancouver office and related severance payments made for corporate employees during the current quarter.
+Salaries and benefits for the six months ended June 30, 2021 are higher than the prior period due to the closure of the Vancouver office and related severance payments made for corporate employees.